 When Luca Luculescu the current ambassador, decided to give a second life to this abandoned theatre, he discussed options with Sébastien Collin, co-founder of DID TECHNOLOGY.
 The goal was to revive the theatre whilst modernising the facilities and developing a versatile solution that could adapt to any type of event that was organised.

-For the stage element, 8 PROLIGHTS ECLIPSE FRESNEL units were selected in variable white along with 8 PROLIGHTS ECLIPSE HD RGBA / Lime / Royal Blue.
+For the stage element, 8 PROLIGHTS ECL FRESNEL units were selected in variable white along with 8 PROLIGHTS ECL HD RGBA / Lime / Royal Blue.
 The PROLIGHTS brand was chosen for the high quality of the whites, the excellent CRI and the ability to dynamically enhance the scene with broad colour palette options.

 The floor lighting concept incorporated 8 PROLIGHTS SOLAR27Q LED units, amongst other key factors such as energy efficiency, they were praised for their ease of install due to the compatibility with DMX HF.

 The 12 PROLIGHTS SMARTBATPLUS units were used to highlight architectural details such as columns and marquees.
 The flexibility of the battery operated PROLIGHTS SMARTBAT fixtures allow them to be moved effortlessly to animate other focal points and throughout other places within the Embassy.